allison-truhlar/movie-watchlist/to-do.md

 - Add media queries
+- Fix centering of add button on empty watchlist
 - Add error catching to fetch
 - Improve UX by leaving a movie on the list if added to watchlist, but changing (+) to (check)